Board of Equalization for the County of Lancaster

 The department's staff will cover such topics as home safety, driving safety, and disaster preparedness.
 In addition, county emergency services staff members will check smoke detectors and give information on the programs available throughout the county.

-Any other citizen wanting information on any of these topics should email or Chief Terrence McGregor or call Chief McGregor at (804) 462-6010.
+Any other citizen wanting information on any of these topics should email or Interim Chief Matt Smith or call Chief Smith at (804) 436-3553.